pawelwojkiewicz/task-angular/README.md

 # Recruitment-task-angular

-INFORMATION:
+## Information:
-To solve this task, you can, but you don't have to use the Angular Material library.
+* To solve this task, you can, but you don't have to use the Angular Material library.
-It is strongly recomended to use it in case of the table though (point 6.), as it provides all the required functionality If you have any questions, please do not hesitate to ask.
+* It is strongly recomended to use it in case of the table though (point 6.), as it provides all the required functionality
+* If you have any questions, please do not hesitate to ask.
-Good luck!
+* Good luck!

-Recruitment excercise
+## Recruitment task

 1. Create a new component called 'elements-list'
 2. Create a new component called 'elements-details'